Prodigy no longer? Gauff makes breakthrough in Paris at 17 - WTMJ

 “I feel like this has been the most consistent tennis I have played at this level,” Gauff said.
 “Hopefully I can keep that going.”

-Gauff is one of six first-time Grand Slam quarterfinalists in the women’s draw.
-The others include her next opponent, Barbora Krejcikova, along with Maria Sakkari, Elena Rybakina, Paula Badosa and Tamara ZIdansek.
-Marta Kostyuk could become the seventh by beating 2020 champion Iga Swiatek on Monday night.
+She is one of six first-time Grand Slam quarterfinalists in the women’s draw, a record for the Open era, which dates to 1968.
+The others include her next opponent, Barbora Krejcikova, along with Maria Sakkari, Elena Rybakina, Paula Badosa and Tamara Zidansek.

+Marta Kostyuk was trying to become the seventh, but she lost to 2020 champion Iga Swiatek 6-3, 6-4 on Monday night.
+Swiatek takes her 22-set French Open winning streak into a quarterfinal against the 17th-seeded Sakkari, who eliminated last year’s runner-up, Sofia Kenin, 6-1, 6-3.

 Jabeur said Gauff is a contender to raise the trophy — either this year or in the future.